 Knowing in advance how long quantum information will last before it is out of coherence is crucial to quantum computing.

-One thought on “Basic Facts about Quantum Computing”
+One response to “Basic Facts about Quantum Computing”